Deploying an application

 Deploy!

 In the scenarios list, click the “Run” button.
 A timer will appear on top of the screen giving you an indication which task is running and which are completed.
 Once the scenario is completed, you can check it by clicking the “History” menu item on the left.
 Each scenario execution is listed here.
-If you click on the ‘details’ button, you’ll see at the right a list of tasks that were executed.
+If you click on the ‘details’ button, you’ll see at the right a list of actions that were executed.
 Next to each task, a “View log” is displayed that will let you see the output of the task (if there was any).

 Note 1: you can create scenarios or actions when an application is not launched, but you cannot execute scenarios or actions while the application is not launched.